NEUIR/LegalDuet/LegalDuet/README.md

 ### 2.1 LGR data

 #### 2.1.1 Training a downstream model.
-To build the LGR dataset, first fine-tune a BERT model on the Cail-Big dataset.
+To build the LGR dataset, first fine-tune a SAILER model on the Cail-Big dataset.

 The Cail-Big dataset can be downloaded from the following link
 <a href="http://cail.cipsc.org.cn/task_summit.html?raceID=1&cail_tag=2018">📂 Cail-Big Dataset</a>